IEC 60904-9:2020 Standard for Solar Simulators

 New Solar Cell Materials and Architectures

-One of the key applications for solar simulators is in the testing of solar cells – aka photovoltaic devices.
-Indeed, when ASTM subcommittee EE44.09 formed in 1978, they recognized that a key way to improve confidence in photovoltaic efficiency measurements was to standardize the metrics for solar simulators, and so they wrote “Specifications of Solar Simulators for Terrestrial Photovoltaics Testing” (which is the ASTM E927 standard).
+One key application for solar simulators is testing solar cells, aka photovoltaic devices.
+Indeed, when ASTM subcommittee EE44.09 was formed in 1978, they recognized that a key way to improve confidence in photovoltaic efficiency measurements was to standardize the metrics for solar simulators.
+So, they wrote “Specifications of Solar Simulators for Terrestrial Photovoltaics Testing” (which is the ASTM E927 standard).
 This was the first standard to define how solar simulators should be measured and classified.

 This American standard was eventually followed by standards in the rest of the world, such as the International Electrotechnical Commission (IEC)’s 60904-9 in 1995, which is part of a broader set of requirements for photovoltaic testing.
 The point of all this background is to emphasize that, from their creation, solar simulators have been intimately linked to the development and testing of photovoltaic devices.

-The photovoltaic industry has grown tremendously in the past fifty years – from 2006 to 2014 alone it grew by 40x – and its growth is expected to continue.
-Humanity’s understanding of photovoltaic materials and their physics has increased exponentially in this time, leading to far more efficient materials and solar cell architectures.
+The photovoltaic industry has grown tremendously in the past fifty years – from 2006 to 2014 alone, it grew by 40x – and is expected to continue.
+Humanity’s understanding of photovoltaic materials and their physics has increased exponentially, leading to far more efficient materials and solar cell architectures.

-The goal of any photovoltaic device is to convert sunlight into electricity.
+Any photovoltaic device’s goal is to convert sunlight into electricity.
 The more efficiently a device can do that, the better it is.
 Researchers are always searching for higher efficiencies.

-Often that increased efficiency can be gained by absorbing more of the sun’s spectral range.
-Silicon (Si), the dominant material used in most solar cells, usually only absorbs light from 400 nm to 1100 nm, which is one of the reasons why the solar simulator standards only specified light in that range for AM1.5G.
+Often, increased efficiency can be gained by absorbing more of the sun’s spectral range.
+Silicon (Si), the dominant material used in most solar cells, usually only absorbs light from 400 nm to 1100 nm, which is one reason why the solar simulator standards only specified light in that range for AM1.5G.

-Now, however, more and more research has been done on tandem, multi-junction and other compound materials such as perovskite-Si solar cells, which extend the range beyond the standard 400 nm to 1100 nm.
-Researchers are now able to capture much more of the solar spectrum, implying increased efficiencies and therefore energy capture that will play a major role in meeting humanity’s current and future energy needs.
+Now, however, more research has been done on tandem, multi-junction, and other compound materials, such as perovskite-Si solar cells, which extend the range beyond the standard 400 nm to 1100 nm.
+Researchers are now able to capture much more of the solar spectrum, implying increased efficiencies and, therefore, energy capture that will play a major role in meeting humanity’s current and future energy needs.

 The challenge, however, is that researchers have to quantify their devices’ improved performances under laboratory conditions using solar simulators.
-If they have a solar cell that’s now able to efficiently capture infrared light out to 1200 nm, they won’t be able to reliably demonstrate and measure those gains with a solar simulator that is only classified from 400 nm to 1100 nm.
+If they have a solar cell that can now efficiently capture infrared light out to 1200 nm, they won’t be able to reliably demonstrate and measure those gains with a solar simulator that is only classified from 400 nm to 1100 nm.

 Therefore, as researchers expand the range of the light they can capture from the sun, the solar simulators have to be able to produce those same ranges of the spectrum.